Skip to main content

 Here is some very basic code to request authorisation and to log the current location.
 This code is for the ViewController class that should have been automatically created for you, just copy the following into the ViewController.m file.

-This code is very rough and just thrown together for testing purposes.
+This code is very basic and just put together for testing purposes.

 #import "ViewController.h"